Opioid antagonist

+Naloxone and naltrexone are commonly used opioid antagonist drugs which are competitive antagonists that bind to the opioid receptors with higher affinity than agonists but do not activate the receptors.
+This effectively blocks the receptor, preventing the body from responding to opioids and endorphins.
+Naloxone is a drug used to treat opioid overdose.
+During an overdose, the most dangerous symptom is respiratory depression.
+When antagonists such as Naloxone are given, they bind to the opioid receptors more tightly, and prevent agonists from binding.
+This restores normal respiratory function, allowing time for first responders to reach.
+This drug comes in many forms and can be administered intravenously, intramuscularly, and intranasally.
+Naltrexone can be administered as an injection or given orally.

 Naltrexone is also a partial inverse agonist, and this property is exploited in treatment of opioid addiction, as a sustained course of low-dose naltrexone can reverse the altered homeostasis which results from long-term abuse of opioid agonist drugs.
 This is the only treatment available which can reverse the long-term after effects of opioid addiction known as post acute withdrawal syndrome, which otherwise tends to produce symptoms such as depression and anxiety that may lead to eventual relapse.
 A course of low-dose naltrexone is thus often used as the final step in the treatment of opioid addiction after the patient has been weaned off the substitute agonist such as methadone or buprenorphine, in order to restore homeostasis and minimize the risk of post acute withdrawal syndrome once the maintenance agonist has been withdrawn.

+Methylnaltrexone is an opioid antagonist that works in the digestive tract.
+Another symptom of long-term opioid use is opioid-induced constipation.
+This drug is an FDA-approved treatment for this constipation, as binding to these peripheral opioid receptors work to make the digestive tract more mobile.

 List of opioid antagonists

 The following are all μ-opioid receptor (MOR) antagonists or inverse agonists.
 Many of them also bind to the κ-opioid receptor (KOR) and/or δ-opioid receptor (DOR), where they variously behave as antagonists and/or agonists.